m-lamonaca/programming-notes/docs/misc/git.md

 Git supports two types of tags: *lightweight* and *annotated*.

-A lightweight tag is very much like a branch that doesn't change—it's just a pointer to a specific commit.
+A lightweight tag is very much like a branch that doesn't change: it's just a pointer to a specific commit.

 Annotated tags, however, are stored as full objects in the Git database.
-They're checksummed;contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).
+They're checksummed; contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).
 It's generally recommended creating annotated tags so it's possible to have all this information.

 `git tag`: list existing tags